2025-2026

 Expanding Access to Mental Health Care

 During one of my youth legislative forums, my young constituents spoke frankly and fearlessly about classmates they lost to suicide, the real concerns about whether or not to seek help for mental health problems, and their clear need for accessible mental health supports.
-In response, I secured $1,000,000 in the FY '23 Senate Budget to expand the services of Hey Sam, a youth mental health support text line run by Samaritans, Inc. The program has been a tremendous success, with over 4,200 young people using the text line since it began.
-In FY ’24, I successfully urged the legislature to override budget cuts to the program, securing $1,800,000 for this lifesaving initiative.
-I helped ensure the program received the same level of funding in FY’25.
+In response, I secured $1,000,000 in the FY '23 Senate Budget to expand the services of Hey Sam, a youth mental health support text line run by Samaritans, Inc. The program has been a tremendous success, with over 6,500 young people using the text line since it began.
+In FY ’24, I successfully urged the legislature to override budget cuts to the program, securing $1,800,000 for this lifesaving initiative, then secured amendments to ensure the program received level funding in each of the past two budget cycles.

-I also introduced legislation that would require the state to provide school mental health professionals, such as a counselor or psychologist, at a ratio of at least 1 per 250 students, the recommended ratio by the American School Counselor Association.
+I introduced legislation that would require the state to provide school mental health professionals, such as a counselor or psychologist, at a ratio of at least 1 per 250 students, the recommended ratio by the American School Counselor Association.
 Schools are uniquely situated to provide equitable access to mental health supports for our students.
+This bill was favorably reported by the Education Committee.

 Senator Rausch presenting a citation to Kathy Marchi, CEO of Samaritans, on their 50th Anniversary.